Celebrity Big Brother 3 (American season): Gala Gift

 During the first Head of Household competition, Julie told the HouseGuests of the Gala Gift - which would give someone a blessing and someone a curse.
 This gift took the form of a handbag styled hat designed by the fictitious fashion designer Mon Won (the apparent designer of all of Big Brother's costumes used for punishments).

-Before Nominations, the Housemates participated in a selection process to determine who would receive immunity.
+Before Nominations, the Housemates participated in a Chain of Rejection selection to determine who would receive immunity.
 Beginning with HoH, Miesha, each HouseGuest would select the next wearer of the Mon Won hat, making them ineligible to receive immunity.
 The last wearer of the hat would receive Immunity from the first eviction.
 Cynthia was awarded immunity.

-On Eviction Night, a second selection process was held to determine an instant nominee.
-Beginning with Cynthia, the Mon Won hat would be passed around again among the HouseGuests.
+On Eviction Night, a Chain of Safety selection process was held to determine an instant nominee.
+Beginning with Cynthia, the Mon Won hat would be passed around again among the HouseGuests with each HouseGuest selecting who they wish to be safe.
 The last wearer of the hat would be instantly nominated for that night's eviction.
 This nominee would replace their choice of either of the HoH's nominees.
 Miesha, as HoH, Carson, as the PoV holder and Teddi and Mirai as the original nominees did not participate in this process.
 Todd became the instant nominee and replaced Mirai.

 Below is the full selection order for both selections.

 Broadcast

 At the time of its announcement it was reported that the season would air in February 2022, during the 2021–22 television season, as counterprogramming to the 2022 Winter Olympics.
-24/7 Live feeds and additional exclusive content will stream on Paramount+, previously CBS All Access, throughout the season.
+24/7 Live feeds and additional exclusive content streamed on Paramount+, previously CBS All Access, throughout the season.
 It was later announced that the season would premiere on February 2 and air through February 23, 2022.